 Click on any trace to see more details about it:

-To add more Trace details to the list, click the Columns button and select any Facets you want to see:
+To add more Trace details to the list, click the Options button and select any Facets you want to see:

 Choose to display one, three, or ten lines from your traces.
 3 and 10 lines display are here to give you more insights on the